datatheorem/TrustKit/README.md

     * Within dictionary you can add a few specific keys in order to configure how TrustKit handles pinning with this domain:
         * `TSKPublicKeyHashes`: Each element of this Array should be the base64-encoded SHA 256 of a subject public key info that needs to be in the server's certificate chain.
         * `TSKPublicKeyAlgorithms`: The algorithms TrustKit needs to support when generating public key hashes.
 Should be an array containing one or multiple entries from `TSKAlgorithmRsa2048`, `TSKAlgorithmRsa4096`, `TSKAlgorithmEcDsaSecp256r1`.
 Supporting multiple algorithms has a performance impact.
-        * `TSKEnforcePinning` (optional): If set to NO, a pinning failure will not cause the connection to fail; default value is YES.
+        * `TSKIncludeSubdomains` (optional): Pin all the subdomains of the specific domain.
         * `TSKReportUris` (optional): No effect at the moment.
-        * `TSKIncludeSubdomains` (optional): No effect at the moment.
+        * `TSKEnforcePinning` (optional): If set to NO, a pinning failure will not cause the connection to fail; default value is YES.
+This is meant to be used with TSKReportUris in order to report pin violations while still allowing connections to go through.

 Your App's Info.plist file should look like this: